-‘Larry and I will always be together:’ Joe Manchin’s closest political ally cashes in on senator’s rise
+‘Larry and I will always be together’: Joe Manchin’s closest political ally cashes in on senator’s rise

 Jim McKay, the director of Prevent Child Abuse West Virginia, which has pushed Manchin to support an extension of Biden’s expanded child tax credit, said the hunt for an “authentic West Virginia connection” had led national organizations to pour into the state.

-“There are some groups that are working alongside those of us in West Virginia,” McKay said, “but there are also those saying: ‘My second cousin twice removed drove through Charleston one time, so Manchin should listen to us.’”
+“There are some groups that are working alongside those of us in West Virginia,” McKay said, “but there are also those saying: ‘My second cousin twice removed drove through Charleston one time, so Manchin should listen to us.’ ”

-Puccio’s rise in West Virginia was sometimes met by the same complaints that have dogged Manchin — that they have moved the Democratic Party too far left, and that they are too close to the coal industry.
+Puccio’s rise in West Virginia was sometimes met by the same complaints that have dogged Manchin — that they have moved the Democratic Party too far left and that they are too close to the coal industry.
 The two led a group of investors aimed at building a tannery that was later abandoned amid local pushback over its impact on a nearby river, said Leslee McCarty, who helped lead a petition against the sale and as a result later campaigned against Manchin for office.

 Walt Auvil, a member of the West Virginia state Democratic executive committee, ran against Puccio for state party chair after Manchin tried to install Puccio in the post in 2010.
 On the day of the election, held in the Charleston Coliseum & Convention Center, Manchin stood at the back of the room with a clipboard, appearing to count votes.